Adaptive Iterative Linearization Galerkin Methods for Nonlinear Problems: Abstract

 \section{Abstract}

-Fixed point iterations are widely used for the analysis and numerical treatment of nonlinear problems.
+A wide variety of (fixed-point) iterative methods for the solution of nonlinear equations (in Hilbert spaces) exists.
 In many cases, such schemes can be interpreted as iterative \emph{local linearization} methods, which, as will be shown, can be obtained by applying a suitable preconditioning operator to the original (nonlinear) equation.
 Based on this observation, we will derive a unified abstract framework which recovers some prominent iterative schemes.
 In particular, for Lipschitz continuous and strongly monotone operators, we derive a general convergence analysis.
-Furthermore, in order to solve nonlinear problems numerically, we propose a combination of the iterative linearization approach and the classical Galerkin discretization method, thereby giving rise to the so-called \emph{iterative linearization Galerkin (ILG)} methodology.
+Furthermore, in the context of numerical solution schemes for nonlinear partial differential equations, we propose a combination of the iterative linearization approach and the classical Galerkin discretization method, thereby giving rise to the so-called \emph{iterative linearization Galerkin (ILG)} methodology.
 Moreover, still on an abstract level, based on two different elliptic reconstruction techniques, we derive a posteriori error estimates which separately take into account the discretization and linearization errors.
 Furthermore, we propose an adaptive algorithm, which provides an efficient interplay between these two effects.
-Finally, our abstract theory and the performance of the adaptive ILG approach are illustrated by means of a finite element discretization scheme for various examples of quasilinear stationary conservation laws.
+In addition, the ILG approach will be applied to the specific context of finite element discretizations of quasilinear elliptic equations, and some numerical experiments will be performed.

 \keywords{ Numerical solution methods for nonlinear PDE, monotone problems, fixed point iterations, linearization schemes, Ka\v{c}anov method, Newton method, Galerkin discretizations, adaptive finite element methods, a posteriori error estimation }